Updated Pandemic Re-Emergence Guide

 - Be aware that many grocery stores offer either delivery or a service to have someone shop for you.

 - When you are out, avoid coming within 6 feet of others.
-Where disposable gloves if you have them.
-Use of masks, which previously were de-emphasized except for older people, are now being encouraged.
+Wear disposable gloves if you have them.
+The use of masks, which previously were de-emphasized except for older people, are now being encouraged.
 Wipe handles on carts or baskets prior to shopping.
 If you don’t have masks or gloves, just wash your hands frequently while you’re out and avoid touching your face.

 - Disinfecting: disinfect everything you touch — doorknobs, light switches, keys, phone, keyboards, remotes, etc. Use EPA approved disinfectants (no, not vodka) and leave surfaces wet for a minimum of two minutes.

 - Helpful supplies to have on hand: EPA-approved disinfectants, laundry detergent, pet food, trash bags, prescription medications (these can be mail ordered or delivered in some cases), canned foods, dry goods (breads, pastas, nut butters, etc)